Sung-Huan/ANNOgesic/docs/source/subcommands.rst

   fragmented_forward.wig:frag:1:a:+,fragmented_reverse.wig:frag:1:a:-

-If you have only general RNA-seq data without fragementation, you can still assign the data to fragmented libraries and run ANNOgesic.
+If you have only conventional RNA-seq data without fragementation or TEX treated, you can still assign the data to fragmented libraries and run ANNOgesic.
-However, the data may not be so precise.
+However, the results may not be precise.

 The format of sRNA database
 -----------------------------